Nisha318/Nisha318.github.io/_posts/2024-07-21-understanding-llmnr-poisoning-attacks.md

     <li>Group Policy: On Windows networks, you can disable LLMNR through Group Policy.
 Navigate to Computer Configuration -> Administrative Templates -> Network -> DNS Client and set the Turn off multicast name resolution policy to Enabled.</li>

     <li>Registry: You can also disable NBT-NS by modifying the registry.
 Set Start to 4 in the following registry path: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\NetBT\Parameters\Interfaces.</li>

-    <li>Use Strong Passwords: Ensure that all user accounts have strong, complex passwords to make brute-forcing NTLMv2 hashes more difficult.</li>

-<li>Network Segmentation: Implement network segmentation to limit the exposure of sensitive information and reduce the attack surface.</li>

-<li>Monitor Network Traffic: Use network monitoring tools to detect unusual LLMNR and NBT-NS traffic, which could indicate an ongoing attack.</li>

-<li>Implement SMB Signing: Enable SMB signing to protect against man-in-the-middle attacks, ensuring the authenticity of SMB communications.</li>

-<li>Educate Users: Train users to recognize and report unusual network behavior, such as frequent authentication prompts, which could indicate an attack.</li>
 </ul>
 </ol>